24 December 2024

 events.
 Here humans must figure out what

 to value and how to survive.
-In one
+One novel

 The Marrow Thieves by Cherie Dimaline,